Feeling Deep Blue: IBM Brand Analysis

 According to Interbrand, IBM is the 14th most valuable brand worldwide in 2020, valued above $34,000 million USD.
 However, this is the lowest brand value in the past 20 years (at least) for the company.
 While IBM ranked third in 2012 and peaked in brand value the following year with nearly $79,000 million USD, that has been decreasing since.
 The cause for this could be linked to a new CEO in 2012, who stepped down last year.

-IBM cares about progress and applying intelligence and science, and they believe it can improve topics like business and society.
+IBM cares about progress and applying intelligence and science, and they believe it can improve business and society.
 Their main mission is “to lead in the creation, development and manufacture of the industry’s most advanced information technologies.”
-Next, one of their visions is “helping out customers apply technology to solve their problems.”
+Additionally, one of their visions is “helping out customers apply technology to solve their problems.”

 Brand failure